tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 </p>
 </div>
 <p></p>
 <p>I studied sculpture in college before, so the <strong>Sculpt Mode</strong> was really tempting to try.
-I indeed played around a bit by keeping the same amount of triangle faces from the scanning outcome, and fine-tuned it with other sculpting tools, such as <strong>Draw, Blob, Crease, Grab,</strong> and <strong>Pinch</strong>.
+I indeed played around a bit by keeping the same amount of triangle faces from the scanning outcome, and fine-tuned the model with other sculpting tools, such as <strong>Draw, Blob, Crease, Grab,</strong> and <strong>Pinch</strong>.
 Of course, the model was way visually prettier and detailed.
 However, the size of the file was unnecessarily large, and I could not 3D-print it properly since there were so many non-manifold faces and messy layers.
 Cleaning them up could be a real pain, therefore I decided not to continue with it.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-05/blender-3.png" class="img-fluid w-100"/>
 <p>I also didn't proceed to print myself, because I wanted to allocate more time trying other 3D printing techniques.
 In the end, I couldn't make it on time for those additional explorations, but everything is in process ;)</p>
 <p></p>